WELCOME TO HILL FARM

 And, last but not least, our barn renovation project continues its preparation phase, with the aim of welcoming visitors for special events at Hill Farm from Summer 2022.

-We hope you have enjoyed Hill Farm news for Spring.
-Come and glamp with us in Summer 2021 and enjoy friendly Suffolk hospitality at its best.
+We hope you have enjoyed Hill Farm news for Spring & Summer.
+We still have a few glamping places left from 30th August - 19th September.
+Come and enjoy friendly Suffolk hospitality at its best.

 Stay safe and well,